Compression

 (which transforms bits into text). coder-decoder is sometimes shortened to codec.

-Several new codecs are defined in text_codecs
+Several new codecs are defined in text_codecs.

 💻

-, whose encoder goes through text one character
+Try out alphanumeric, whose encoder goes through text one character

 at a time and throws away any which aren't ASCII letters, numbers, or spaces.
 Also, sequences